Should I be worried about getting norovirus on my cruise?

 Recent norovirus cases on cruise ships

-Data from the Centers for Disease Control and Prevention shows nearly 900 cruisers have been sick with norovirus in December.
+Data from the Centers for Disease Control and Prevention shows nearly 900 cruisers have been sick with in December.
 Cases are growing in both frequency and severity for outbreaks on cruise ships throughout the month of December.

 Is norovirus common on cruise ships?

-On average, around 2,500 reported outbreaks of norovirus in the United States.
+On average, around 2,500 reported outbreaks of in the United States.
 However, the first week of December already showed 91 outbreaks of norovirus in the country, which is an increase from 65 outbreaks in the last week of November.
 These numbers are higher than in previous years in terms of norovirus spread.

-Although cases might be higher in 2024, it’s not uncommon to see norovirus spreading this time of year with the holidays.
+Cases might be higher in 2024, it’s not uncommon to see norovirus spreading this time of year with the holidays.
 With people traveling and gathering more frequently in the winter, illnesses like norovirus can spread easily.

 “Norovirus can be especially challenging to control on cruise ships because of the close living quarters, shared dining areas, and rapid turnover of passengers.
 When the ship docks, norovirus can be brought on board in contaminated food or water; or by passengers who were infected while ashore,” states the CDC on its website.
 Repeated outbreaks can occur on cruise ships due to infected crew members or environmental contamination.
 Because norovirus can persist on surfaces for days or weeks and is resistant to many common disinfectants, the illness can be difficult to contain on cruise ships.